 2. Submit a complete application along with the

-application fee to the Admission and Records office (A&R).
+application fee to the Office of the Registrar (OReg).
 The deadline for

 application is January 31 for the following July intake.
 Applications received